cloki0610/CI-Portfolio-Project-2/README.md

 ![CSS test result](readme-img/css_test.png)
 #### Javascript test
 All script have been tested without important error.
+This testing assume the script using the ES6 feature.
 ![JS test result](readme-img/js_test.png)
 #### LightHouse
 Lighthouse in Chrome Dev Tools have been used for test the performance of the website.